Reed Erickson: Engineering

 After graduating from LSU, Erickson lived briefly in Philadelphia.
-There he worked as an engineer until losing his job for refusing to fire a woman who was suspected of being a communist (see McCarthyism).
-In the early 1950s Erickson returned to Baton Rouge, where he resumed working in the family business and started an independent company, Southern Seating, making stadium bleachers.
+There he worked as an engineer until losing his job for refusing to fire a woman who was suspected of being a communist.
+In the early 1950s, Erickson returned to Baton Rouge, where he resumed working in the family business and started an independent company, Southern Seating, making stadium bleachers.

 After Robert Erickson's death in 1962, Erickson inherited a major interest in the family enterprises, Schuylkill Products Co., Inc., and Schuylkill Lead Corp., and ran them successfully until selling them to Arrow Electronics in 1969 for approximately $5 million.
-Erickson continued to be financially successful, eventually amassing a personal fortune estimated at over $40 million, most of which came from canny investments in the oil-rich real estate.
+Erickson continued to be financially successful, eventually amassing a personal fortune estimated at over $40 million, most of which came from canny investments in oil-rich real estate.
 Over a period of years, Erickson's ongoing income was often hundreds of thousands of dollars per month.

 Personal life

 In 1963, Erickson became a patient of Dr. Harry Benjamin and began the process of transitioning and living as Reed Erickson.
-Erickson's official name change took place in 1963 with the sex change following in 1965, setting legal precedent in the state of Louisiana.
+Erickson's official name change took place in 1963 with his sex reassignment surgery following in 1965, setting legal precedent in the state of Louisiana.

 At some point, Erickson gained a leopard whom he named Henry.
-He and Henry were very close, and stayed so the entire time he had him.
+He and Henry were very close, and remained so the entire time he had him.
 Erickson would even bring Henry on plane rides.

 In 1965, he married for the first time.
-Over the next 30 years, Erickson married again twice and became the father to two children.
+Over the next 30 years, Erickson married again twice and became a father to two children.